Rome2Rio

 See all options

-There are 12 ways to get from Bicester to Ireland by train, plane, ferry, bus, car, car ferry, or subway
+There are 12 ways to get from Bicester to Ireland by train, plane, ferry, bus, car, or car ferry

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.

-1. Train to London Heathrow Airport, fly to Cork Airport
+1. Train to London Heathrow Airport, fly to Dublin Airport

 best